Some Infertility Problems Can Be Prevented — Here’s How

 But, what does all this have to do with having a baby?
 A lot.

 Most women first become aware and concerned about their reproductive health when they become sexually active — to prevent pregnancy.
-But the choices made as teens and into adulthood can have a devastating effect on a woman’s ability to get pregnant.
+But the choices made as teens and into adulthood can have a major impact on a woman’s ability to get pregnant.

 Let’s take a look at some of these risk factors and how, with proper information and awareness, we can work towards preventing several causes of infertility.